This article will tell you what to do when you move into your private student accommodation.

 If a repair becomes necessary:

-You must give the landlord reasonable access to the property to carry out all necessary repairs and upkeep.
+Access to property - you must give the landlord reasonable access to the property to carry out all necessary repairs and upkeep.
 However, you have the right to reasonable notice (minimum of 24 hours).
 If your landlord fails to give reasonable notice, you are able to refuse right of entry.

 Harassment and illegal eviction